-I truly believed that I’d hit the bottom.
+I truly believed that I’d hit rock bottom.
 Considering how well things were going, I can’t quite believe how pessimistic I felt.
 I was tired of being anxious and I wanted to give up.
 I felt hopeless and I was convinced that every day of the rest of my life, I’d be miserable.
 I’ve felt all of this before, but this time the thoughts were scarier and more consuming.
 Perhaps all of the anxiety I’d been feeling over the last couple of weeks had been smothered in a way, by all the good stuff I was feeling and this was it bursting out.
 I was exasperated by the fact I still felt anxious when the past couple of weeks had been so truly amazing and rationally, I knew I should be so calm and happy.

-I hadn’t truly felt like I was in control again since the phone call.
-A half hour after they’d convinced me to try putting the phone down and getting on with my day, I had pretty much decided that I was going to carry on feeling helpless and I’d just call The Samaritans every day for the rest of my life so that they could get me through it.
+They did what they could, but a half hour after they’d convinced me to try putting the phone down and getting on with my day, I had pretty much decided that I was going to carry on feeling helpless and I’d just call The Samaritans every day for the rest of my life so that they could get me through it.

 What’s also amazing is that once I’d been mindful I finally felt I could tell people around me how I’d felt.
 I told Dave, I told my brother, I took control back and I moved onwards and upwards.